Rudy Giuliani: Marriages and relationships

 On May 10, 2000, Giuliani held a press conference to announce that he intended to separate from Hanover.
 Giuliani had not informed Hanover about his plans before the press conference.
 This was an omission for which Giuliani was widely criticized.
 Giuliani then went on to praise Nathan as a "very, very fine woman" and said about Hanover that "over the course of some period of time in many ways, we've grown to live independent and separate lives."
 Hours later Hanover said, "I had hoped that we could keep this marriage together.
-For several years, it was difficult to participate in Rudy's public life because of his relationship with one staff member."
+For several years, it was difficult to participate in Rudy's public life because of his relationship with one staff member", in reference to another woman who worked on Giuliani's staff.
 Giuliani moved out of Gracie Mansion by August 2001 and into an apartment with a couple he was friends with.
 Giuliani filed for divorce from Hanover in October 2000, and a public battle broke out between their representatives.
 Nathan was barred by court order from entering Gracie Mansion or meeting his children before the divorce was final.

 In May 2001, Giuliani's attorney revealed that Giuliani was impotent due to prostate cancer treatments and had not had sex with Nathan for the preceding year.
-"You don't get through treatment for cancer and radiation all by yourself," Giuliani said.
-"You need people to help you and care for you and support you.
+Giuliani said, "You don't get through treatment for cancer and radiation all by yourself.
+You need people to help you and care for you and support you.
 And I'm very fortunate I had a lot of people who did that, but nobody did more to help me than Judith Nathan."
 In a court case, Giuliani argued that he planned to introduce Nathan to his children on Father's Day 2001 and that Hanover had prevented this visit.
 Giuliani and Hanover finally settled their divorce case in July 2002 after his mayoralty had ended, with Giuliani paying Hanover a $6.8 million settlement and granting her custody of their children.
 Giuliani married Nathan on May 24, 2003, and gained a stepdaughter, Whitney.
 It was also Nathan's third marriage after two divorces.